uport-project/ethr-did/README.md

 ```

-It's verified output looks like:
+Its verified output looks like:

 ```
 { payload: